2D Procedural Level Generation: BSP, Cellular Automata & Interactive Prototyper

 - Scalable content: Change parameters to produce easy, medium, or hard layouts

-The tradeoff is control — handcrafted levels offer precise pacing and storytelling that procedural levels cannot.
+- Surprise and discovery: Neither the player nor designer knows what each run contains The tradeoff is control — handcrafted levels offer precise pacing and storytelling that procedural levels cannot.
 Most games that use procgen combine it with curated setpieces, fixed boss arenas, or hand-designed starting areas.

 Algorithm 1: BSP Dungeon Generation